eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## Hackathon

 The IETF Hackathon {{?I-D.ietf-shmoo-hackathon}} encourages the IETF community to collaborate on running code related to existing and evolving Internet standards.
 Each Hackathon has a wiki that provides a brief description of each project.
-It is very common for there to be one of more I-Ds or RFCs associated with each project and for there to be one or more related code repositories.
+It is common for there to be one of more I-Ds or RFCs associated with each project, and for there to be one or more related code repositories.
 These resources are often listed on the wiki, but they are documented and shared with project teams in other ways as well.
 After the Hackathon, the wiki remains available, but the information within it is typically not updated or maintained.

 # Proposal

-The section specifies a set of practices that use existing mechanisms to provide a means of associating code with an I-D or RFC.
-By following these practices, one can make it easier for others working with the I-D or RFC to find such code.
+This section specifies a set of practices that use existing mechanisms to associate code with an I-D or RFC.
+Following these practices makes it easier for others working with the I-D or RFC to find such code.

 ## Datatracker